 We wrote this article to help you find the answer to that question.
 In this guide, we show you what to expect when you get to bootcamp.
-You’ll find out the languages you’ll learn for your new job while in bootcamp and what you should study ahead of time to make sure you get the most from your bootcamp course.
+You’ll find out the languages you’ll learn for your new job while in bootcamp and what you should study ahead of time to make sure you get the most from life after coding bootcamp.
 And, we take a close look at how to select and apply for a bootcamp.
 Ready?
 Aaaaaaaand… let’s go!

 Languages and Topics to Study

 A good coding bootcamp prepares you for as many aspects of your first programming job as possible.
 While you’re at bootcamp, you’ll learn a ton of topics, including several key coding languages you’ll regularly work with when you start your coding gig.
-You don’t need to have prior knowledge of programming languages before you start class, but any coding background you have when you start class will help you keep up more easily with the lessons.
+You don’t need to have prior knowledge of programming languages before you start class, but partaking in coding bootcamp prep before you start will help you keep up more easily with the lessons.

 Bootcamp Costs and Application Process